aliMohamed-Z/Providing-data-driven-suggestions-for-HR/README.md

   The goal of this project is to create Decision Tree and Random Forest models that predicts whether or not an employee will leave the company.
   This project utilized the data collected by the HR department.
-  The decision tree model performed with 97% accuracy and 91% precision, and the random forest model performed with 98% accuracy and 95% precision.
+  The decision tree model performed with 97% accuracy and 91% precision, and the random forest model performed with 98% accuracy and 96% precision.
-  Based on the two models, last_evaluation, number_project, tenure, and overworked were most influential in determining whether or not an employee will leave the company.
+  Based on the two models,  satisfaction_level, number_project,last_evaluation, tenure, and average_monthly_hours were most influential in determining whether or not an employee will leave the company.

 ### Business Understanding